Introduction to IMAP API Solutions

 Step-by-Step Guide to Setting Up Unipile's IMAP API

-This guide will help you integrate Unipile’s IMAP API into your application for seamless email management.
+This guide will help you integrate Unipile's IMAP API into your application for seamless email management.
 Follow the steps below to authenticate and start using IMAP API effectively.
+For Python developers, see our Python code examples for sending email via the unified API.

 Step 1: Obtain API Access